pydio/pydio-doc-admin-guide/1_installation_guides/01_cells_requirements.md

 **If you wish to use the 0.0.0.0 address you must respect this rule, cells_bind must have this form `cells_bind=0.0.0.0:<port>` and `cells_external=<domain name,address>:<port>` the port is mandatory in both otherwise you will have a grey screen stuck in the loading**

+- A private ip is required to run cells as it is used by one of your dependencies, make sure that you have one before running cells.

 ### Cells Binary

 Download the Pydio Cells binary for your OS from the [download page](https://pydio.com/download/) or use the direct links below :